|Date of Birth||03 Jul 1987|

 2013 Red Bull: qualified on pole, won the race

-His fourth successive title has already moved him ahead of some of the sport’s legends.
-Jack Brabham, Jackie Stewart, Niki Lauda, Nelson Piquet and Ayrton Senna are all ‘mere’ triple world champions.
+That success moved him ahead of some of the sport’s legends – Jack Brabham, Jackie Stewart, Niki Lauda, Nelson Piquet and Ayrton Senna are all ‘mere’ triple world champions.